 ‘Prescription medication’ is defined as any drug or device prescribed by a doctor, prescribing nurse or dentist and dispensed by a pharmacist with instructions for administration, dose and storage.

-A ‘staff member’ is defined as any member of staff employed at Name of Academy/School.
+A ‘staff member’ is defined as any member of staff employed at The Grove Primary School.

 ‘Health professionals’ is inclusive of GP’s, consultant paediatricians, schools nurse teams, health visiting and includes specialist nurses, e.g. diabetes and epilepsy.